elegantthemes/Divi-Beta/README.md

 Please do not submit duplicate issues for the same feature request or bug.
 If you would like to add additional information to an existing issue, please add a comment to the issue.

-## Accessing The Beta
+## Accessing The Alpha/Beta files - Join the Divi Beta Program

-In order to access the Beta, currently in Developer Alpha phase, you will need to be a member of the Elegant Themes Developer Alpha Program.
+In order to access the Divi Alpha/Beta files, currently in Dev Alpha phase, you will need to be a member of the Elegant Themes Divi Beta Program.
 You can request access to the program here:

 https://forms.gle/dTBk2jmK94M6iMwY7